astrokube/kubebuilder-initializer-plugin/README.md

 create your own template as described (here]() or alternatively you could take advantage of some of the well-known templates that you can find in [AWESOME_TEMPLATES.md](AWESOME_TEMPLATES.md)

+3. Once we have chosen the template that we want to use, we just need to write the yaml file  that contains the values that will make us to customize the template.
+By default, the plugin will take a file named `.kubebuilder-layout.yaml`, otherwise you will need to pass an extra argument with the path to the file.

-3. Initialize your project.
+4Initialize your project.
 Keep in mind that this plugin is used exclusively to initialize our project structure, so we should use also a plugin that supports aPI and webhook creation,for instance the `go.kubebuilder.io/v3` that is prpvided out of the box by Kubbebuilder.